 CHS is connecting local companies and organizations to the bright minds of the future workforce right now!
-We have 60 senior high school student interns available for Fall Semester 2018 placement and 60 new student interns available for Spring Semester 2019 placement.
+We have 50 senior high school student interns available for Spring Semester 2019 placement.
 Read more below!

 - To learn more: Internship Program Overview Clairemont High 2018-19

-- To request an intern now: Intern Request Form for Fall 2018
+- To request an intern now: Intern Request Form for SPRING 2019

 - To preview all program forms and paperwork: CHS Internship Handbook 2018-19

 - To preview the presentation for new intern supervisors: CHS Intern Program Orientation PowerPoint

 - To preview the course interns take as part of the intern program: Internship Course Syllabus Spring 2019